aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/check-document-encrypted/_index.md

 }
 ```

-**Explanation**

-- This overload works directly with a file path and a password string.
-- If the file is **not** encrypted, `isEncrypted` returns `false` and the `ref[0]` reference contains the loaded document.
-- If the password is wrong, the method still returns `true`, indicating the file remains encrypted.

 ## Common Pitfalls & Tips

 - **Never hard‑code passwords** in production code; retrieve them securely (e.g., from a vault).